 Exactly one year ago, the Association of Zoos and Aquariums (AZA) and its members launched a first-of-its kind Kickstarter campaign with a big goal: to help save endangered African penguins from extinction.
 Our “Invest in the Nest” campaign aimed to raise $150,000 in just 30 days to fund the creation and installation of artificial nests for penguin colonies in South Africa and Namibia.
 With the help of the zoo and aquarium community and thousands of generous Kickstarter backers from around the world, we surpassed our goal AND our stretch goal, enabling us to invest in more than 2,000 artificial nests.
+This program is not only helping the penguins, but it is also spreading awareness and education about conservation efforts.

 Now, some of those nests are home to African penguins in the wild.
 This past fall, our team of scientists from Dallas Zoo and partners constructed the first 200 artificial nests for wild colony and durability testing.
 They’ve installed the nests, in addition to monitoring and security equipment, at two penguin colonies so far.
 Already, we’re seeing results.
 Just two weeks after the nests were installed, researchers shared that penguins at Bird Island had laid eggs in 65 percent of the nests and 43 percent of the nests in the Dyer Island colony had eggs.
 The usage rate of the nests continued to climb as the breeding season progressed.
 Almost all of the nests (96%) have been occupied at some point following their installation.